The aim of every investor is to buy low and sell high. It’s simple to say - but very hard to do.

 Assuming a starting balance of $100,000, the anxious investor transferred back and forth between the Plan’s Balanced Fund (BF) and Money Market Fund (MMF) over the span of 12 years.
 The result?
 The member has $66,056.18 less in pension funds compared to the outcome she would have had if she stayed invested for the long term.
 Had the anxious investor remained invested in the Balanced Fund through the market’s ups and downs, she would have an end balance of $219,434.32.

 Want more information about investing with the Plan?
-Visit the CSS Pension Plan’s website (www.csspen.com) to learn more about making investment decisions and to use our online tools and calculators.
+Learn more about making investment decisions and use the online tools and calculators available on our website.
 You can also contact our office to speak to a Pension Plan Consultant who can assist you with making decisions about your funds in the Plan.

 Article from the fall 2018 issue of TimeWise